zbjur/technical_task_android-1/README.md

 ### Functional requirement
 Feel free to use whatever flare you can to show off your skills.

-You shouldn't spend more than 4h on implementation, but if you need more time to show the best quality, feel free to use it.
+You shouldn't spend more than 1 day on implementation, but if you need more time to show the best quality, feel free to use it.
 We prefer finished, clean, production ready implementation with unit tests, rather than half done solution.

 #### 1 Displaying list of users
 - After app is open list of users is displayed (only users from last page of the endpoint)